alroman2/Yelpy/README.md

 # Yelpy
-An app that lists restaurants in your area
+An low requirement app that displays local restaurants in your area